nishanttotla/RunningShoeAnalysis/README.md

 ===================

 A visualization project for analyzing usage of running shoes under rotation. `data/getRuns.py` lets you extract data from your Strava profile.
 This is required to run the analysis.
+Graphs are built using d3.js.